HoyteKashif/Monopoly/README.md

 - [ ] If a player lands on a property and they do not wish to purchase it allow their to be an auction.
 Bank sells the property to the highest bidder.
 Bidding may start at any price.

+## IMPROVEMENTS
+- [ ] Change the structure of the Chance class to follow the Singleton Pattern
+- [ ] Remove any usage of System.out.print that is outside of the Game class